Mutation-based Evaluation of Cryptographic API Misuse Detectors: Motivation and Background

-Thus, given that \detectors claim to be useful for tasks such as compliance audits, it is likely for them to be deployed in adversarial circumstances, \ie where there is tension between the party that uses a \detector for evaluating software for secure crypto-use (\eg markets such as Google Play, compliance certifiers such as Underwriters Laboratories (UL)~\cite{iotSecurityRating}), and the party implementing the software (\eg a third-party developer).
-With this intuition, we define a threat model consisting of three types of adversaries (\ref{adversary:benign_accident}$\rightarrow$\ref{adversary:evasive}), which guides/scopes our evaluation according to the conditions \detectors are likely to face in the wild:
+Thus, given that \detectors claim to be useful for \textit{hostile-environment} related tasks, such as compliance audits, it is likely for them to be deployed in adversarial circumstances, \ie where there is tension between the party that uses a \detector for evaluating software for secure crypto-API use (\eg markets such as Google Play, compliance certifiers such as Underwriters Laboratories (UL)~\cite{iotSecurityRating}), and the party implementing the software (\eg a third-party developer).
+With this context, we define a threat model consisting of three types of adversaries (\ref{adversary:benign_accident} -- \ref{adversary:evasive}), which guides/scopes our evaluation according to the conditions \detectors are likely to face in the wild based on their use-case related claims:

-\begin{enumerate}[label=\textbf{\bf T$\arabic*$}\xspace,ref=\textbf{T$\arabic*$}\xspace] \item This scenario assumes a benign developer, such as Alice, who accidentally misuses crypto-API, but attempts to detect and address such vulnerabilities using a \detector (\eg \cryptoguard) before releasing the software.
+\begin{enumerate}[label=\textbf{\bf T$\arabic*$}\xspace,ref=\textbf{T$\arabic*$}\xspace] \item This scenario assumes a benign developer, such as Alice, who accidentally misuses crypto-API, but attempts to detect and address such vulnerabilities using a \detector before releasing the software.

 \item This scenario also assumes a benign developer such as Alice who is trying to address a vulnerability identified by a \detector in good faith, but ends up introducing a new vulnerability instead.
-For instance, a developer may not fully understand the problem identified by a \detector, such as missing certificate verification (\eg an empty \checkServerTrusted method in a custom \trustManager), and address it with an inadequate StackOverflow fix~\cite{realMisuseStackCondition}.
+For instance, a developer may not fully understand the problem identified by a \detector, such as missing certificate verification (\eg an empty \checkServerTrusted method in a custom \trustManager), and address it with an inadequate Stack Overflow fix~\cite{realMisuseStackCondition}.

-\item This scenario assumes a developer whose goal is to finish a task as quickly or with low effort (\eg a third-party contractor), and is hence attempting to purposefully evade a \detector.
-Upon receiving a vulnerability alert from a \detector, such a developer may try quick-fixes that do not address the problem, but simply hide it (\eg hiding the vulnerable code in a class that the \detector does not analyze).
+\item This scenario assumes a developer whose goal is to finish a task as quickly or with low effort (\eg a third-party contractor), and is hence attempting to \textit{purposefully} evade a \detector.
+Upon receiving a vulnerability alert from a \detector, such a developer may try quick-fixes that do not address the problem, and simply hide it (\eg hiding the vulnerable code in a class that the \detector does not analyze).